 How else would people know?

-Thank you very much for your uh for your for your effort and your work here, and all the best to you, David.
+Thank you very much For your effort and your work here, and all the best to you, David.

 Thanks for calling.